John_Osborn

 Osborn-en-Lynette-Tapia-2

-bly cold February day in 2013 with ice, snow and wind outside, but in the café Puccini where we met, my heart and so13ul were soon to be warmed.
+I met them both on a horribly cold February day in 2013 with ice, snow and wind outside, but in the café Puccini where we met, my heart and soul were soon to be warmed

 Capriccio, DNO 2006